C0nw0nk/youtube-dl-concurrent/README.md

 You can choose to either download all the URL's you input to the ```\lists\lists.txt``` file all at once or you can have a throttled download experience where you only download 20 or so at a time.

-In my opinion the trottled is safer because if you have allot of URL links to download it will download them in a sensible manner.
-If you took the unthrottled approach it will open over 3000+ command prompt windows slowing your computer to a grinding holt.
+In my opinion the trottled is safer because if you have allot of URL links lets say `3000+` to download it will download them in a sensible manner.
+If you took the unthrottled approach it will open over `3000+` command prompt windows slowing your computer to a grinding holt.

 # Requirements